LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/enroll-multiple-students.md

 1. All students will be added to the Roster with the status of Enrolled.
 Change the enrollment status to **Requested**.
 1. Click **Save** to add them to the class.

+> [!Knowledge] **Best practice** for adding students to class is to set the Enrollment Status to Requested.
+Then when the students show up for the class, mark them Enrolled.
+If they do not show up, mark them Cancelled.
+Note that LODS uses the Enrolled status to trigger billing for lab usage.
+Therefore, after a class begins the system will not permit the Enrollment Status of **Enrolled** to be changed.
+But you can change the **Requested** status to another status.

 Students' enrollment statuses will need to be changed to Enrolled or Cancelled after the class starts.

+> [!Alert] Remember that students must be in the status of Enrolled to be able to launch their labs when class starts.

+## Related Article
+For information on the different enrollment statuses, please see:

+- [How do I change a class enrollment status and which one should I use?(change-class-enrollment-status-and-which-to-use.md)